MIT-LCP/mimic-website/content/mimictables/inputevents_mv.md

 ## STATUSDESCRIPTION

-States whether the ultimate status of the item.
+States the ultimate status of the item.

 ## ISOPENBAG